coreinfrastructure/best-practices-badge/doc/other.md

     this could include advisories on the <https://SOMEWHERE/security> page and/or an "Announcement" mailing list for new versions (at least for security updates).
-    Often projects don't know (or are unsure) if they are vulnerabilities.
+    Often projects don't know (or are unsure) if they have vulnerabilities.

 *   Automated regression test suite includes at least one check for rejection of invalid data for each input field.

-    *Rationale:*   Many regression test suites check only for perfect data;
+    *Rationale*:   Many regression test suites check only for perfect data;
     attackers will instead provide invalid data, and programs need to protect themselves against it.
     However, on many projects this would be a hard burden, and it's